NCBI-Hackathons/MassiveSeq/README.md

 We began by conducting a literature search of all publically deposited Friedreich's Ataxia RNA-seq datasets on SRA.
 This led to 152 initial samples.
 We then decided to limit our scope to only human datatests and excluded one small-RNA datasets, as the methods for analyzing smallRNA tend to be fairly different from a "typical" RNA-seq study.

+As mentioned in the introduction, we planned the main pipeline in snakemake to automate dispatching of jobs depending on the available cores and memory of a machine (cite).
+Here, the core steps involved Hisat2 for alignment, followed by Stringtie for transcript annotation and de novo annotation.
+Finally, reads were quantified using featureCounts from the subRead package (cite).
+This quantification pipeline follows a common, recently published protocol on Stringtie and Hisat2 (Pertea et al 2016 Nature Protocols).

+Once the gene counts were fully quantified for each sample, we analyzed the overall dataset comprised of all 4 studies using the R package metaSeq.

 # Results

-We have identified some promising truncated transcripts in the current main Friedreich's Ataxia gene, FXN.
+We have identified some promising truncated transcripts in the current main Friedreich's Ataxia gene, FXN. extra vis from the metaseq to come?